-- Gets people thinking how they should get their dog washed
+It gets people thinking about how they should get their dogs washed

-Lest you think it’s all about dogs, Alex Job keeps things lively at 75-year old Job's Nursery with fresh content about plants and weather conditions of the day using photos of his garden center’s cats and flowers to keep his community engaged.
+Lest you think it’s all about dogs, Alex Job keeps things lively at 80-year-old Job's Nursery with fresh content about plants and weather conditions of the day using photos of his garden center’s cats and flowers to keep his community engaged.

-Isabelle Grace doesn’t just show off their jewelry designs, but they do it with a personality that brings a humanness to their posts; no wonder they have 20k fans.
+Isabelle Gracedoesn’t just show off their jewelry designs, but they do it with a personality that brings humanity to their posts; no wonder they have 27k fans.

 OK, Dove is a consumer brand, but it also has a great online community because they creatively get their message that being beautiful isn’t just skin deep as this example from Mother’s Day shows.

-Dove is successful because they can bridge their products with a continuing dialogue that tells a story.
-Instead of sales pitches, their posts are centered around the relatable lifestyle of their customers such as being a mother or father.
+Dove is successful because it can bridge its products with a continuing dialogue that tells a story.
+Instead of sales pitches, their posts are centered around the relatable lifestyle of their customers, like being a mother or father.

-Rosemary Staeck and Equus Now encourages their loyal fans to send in their photos and then they make it into a movie like they did for the 4th of July or sharing a picture of their customer on a horse in London.
+Rosemary Staeck and Equus Now encourage their loyal fans to send in their photos, and then they make it into a movie as they did for the 4th of July or share a picture of their customer on a horse in London.